pmndrs/suspend-react/readme.md

 const result = suspend((...keys) => Promise<any>, keys: any[], config)
 ```

-When you call `suspend` it yields control back to React and the render-phase is aborted.
+`suspend` yields control back to React and the render-phase is aborted.
 It will resume once your promise resolves.
-For this to work you need to wrap it into a `<React.Suspense>` boundary, which requires you to set a fallback (which can be `null`).
+For this to work you need to wrap it into a `<React.Suspense>` block, which requires you to set a fallback (can be `null`).

-The dependencies/keys act as cache-keys, use as many as you want.
-If an entry is already in cache, calling `suspend` with the same keys will return it _immediately_, without breaking the render-phasse.
-Cache access is similar to useMemo but across the component tree.
+The dependencies (the 2nd argument) act as cache-keys, use as many as you want.
+If an entry is already in cache, calling `suspend` with the same keys will return it _immediately_ without breaking the render-phase.
+Cache access is similar to useMemo but *across the component tree*.
 The first-arg function has to return a thenable (async function or a promise), it receives the keys as arguments. `suspend` will return the resolved value, not a promise!
-This is guaranteed, you do not have to check for validity.
+This is guaranteed, *you do not have to check for validity*.
 Errors will bubble up to the nearest error-boundary.

 #### Config